-- Remove the cap and shake the inhaler to mix the contents. - Breathe out to exhale as much air as you can. back.

-mouthpiece in your mouth,

-keeping your tongue flat; OR: Hold the inhaler upright 2-4 cm from your mouth.

-- Breathe in slowly and deeply and immediately depress the canister.
-Continue to breathe in slowly for 5-10 seconds. - Hold your breath for 10 seconds, or as long as is comfortable. - Breathe out slowly. - If more than one puff is prescribed, wait one minute and then repeat the procedure.
+- Remove the cap and shake the inhaler to mix the contents. - Breathe out to exhale as much air as you can. - Tilt your head back. - Put the inhaler mouthpiece in your mouth, keeping your tongue flat; OR: hold the inhaler upright 2-4 cm from your mouth. - Breathe in slowly and deeply and immediately depress the canister. - Continue to breathe in slowly for 5-10 seconds. - Hold your breath for 10 seconds, or as long as is comfortable. - Breathe out slowly. - If more than one puff is prescribed, wait one minute and then repeat the procedure.

-If you have trouble coordinating the routine of spraying and inhaling, your doctor may recommend a holding chamber: a hollow plastic container with a one-way valve, like an Aerochamber® or Vent-a-haler®.
+If you have trouble coordinating the routine of spraying and inhaling, your doctor may recommend a holding chamber: a hollow plastic container with a one-way valve, like an AeroChamber® or a Vent-a-haler®.